emmt/TypeUtils.jl/README.md

 `convert(T,x)::T` doing nothing if `x` is already of type `T` and performing the conversion and the type assertion otherwise.

-The `as` method calls `convert` by default but implements a number of conversions not supported by `convert`.
-The `as` method is therefore a bit more versatile than `convert` while relaxing the bother to remember which function or constructor to call to perform the intended conversion.
+By default, the `as` method calls `convert` only if needed but also implements a number of conversions not supported by `convert`.
+The `as` method is therefore a bit more versatile than `convert` while relaxing the bother to remember which function or constructor to call to efficiently perform the intended conversion.
 For example:

 ``` julia
 julia> as(Tuple, CartesianIndex(1,2,3)) # yields tuple of indices